eflautt/ga-data-science/projects/full-project/Project 4/project4-readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #4: Executive Summary

 #### Overview
-In this final project you will summarize and present your analysis from parts 1-3.
+In this project, you will summarize and present your analysis from Projects 1-3.

 ---
 #### Requirements